mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

 spark-pi-1571911449587-exec-2         1/1     Running     0          4s
 spark-pi-driver                       1/1     Running     0          11s
 ```
-From the output above we can see the app has been created and is currently running as three pods: one driver and two executors.
+From the output above we can see the application has been created and is currently running as three pods: one driver and two executors.

 To see pod's logs, use:
 ```